 4. Test of English as a Foreign Language (TOEFL) iBT.

 Applicants must achieve a minimum total score of 94 AND the following minimum score in each section of the test: 24 listening, 24 reading, 27 writing, 23 speaking

 Nurses can combine the results from two exams in a six-month period if the applicant achieves a minimum total score of 94 in each sitting and no score in any of the sections is below the following: 20 listening, 19 reading, 24 writing, 20 speaking

-Notes on all English Tests including IELTS for Nurses
+Notes on English Tests for Nurses Emigrating to Australia

 ANMAC accepts test results that are up to two years old